Home Page > Section 22

 Area: Scotland Route Usage: Low Status: On Trial

 Door release reminder signs have been placed on or adjacent to the buffer stops at the end of some terminal platform lines.
-These show the relevant platform number and indicate on which side of the train the doors must be released.
-The signs provided on the Scotland Route from 2019 display the relevant platform number on the upper part, whilst the lower part contains a letter "L" or "R" with an arrow to the right of it [22.16].
+These show the relevant platform number and indicate which side of the train to release the doors on.
+The signs provided from 2019 at some stations where London North Eastern Railway services terminate display the relevant platform number on the upper part, whilst the lower part contains a letter "L" or "R" with an arrow to the right of it [22.16].
 The equivalent signs on the Anglia Route have the platform number and arrow at the top, with text underneath [22.17].

 [22.16] Door Release Reminder Sign (e.g. platform on left-hand side).